Isti01/glCraft/README.md

         - One that is similar to the movement in survival.
     - The game has block placing, block picking and block breaking. - *maybe the most essential feature*
     - Implemented a basic UI to change the active block, load saves, and load custom textures for the world.
-    - The world is generated procedurally using a seed, and loaded dynamically as the player moves across the world.
+    - The world is generated procedurally using a seed, and loaded dynamically as the player moves across it.

 ## Libraries that I used